A.C.T. Intl Policies

 - The Kingdom value of all of our Departments is not dependent upon the amount of revenue generated; however, a non-profit structure and Home Office is not required if contributions are not being received to support the efforts of the Department.
 The Policy is stated in terms of the required Administrative Assessment because it is the most objective, consistent means of evaluating the need for non-profit status and a Home Office and setting the standards for receiving these benefits.

 - Every A.C.T.
-Intl Department is required to contribute a minimum of $50 per month to the Home Office Administrative General Fund for a total of $600 per year.
+Intl Department is required to contribute a minimum of $25 per month to the Home Office Administrative General Fund for a total of $300 per year as part of your regular 11% assessment, not above and beyond it.

-- If Department is not generating at least $6000 in a year, that Department can be classified as an ongoing Ministry Project.
+- If a Department is not generating at least $3000 in a year, that Department can be classified as an Ongoing Ministry Project.

 - Ministry Project staff are authorized to continue generating revenue for his/her Project Fund.
 All services related to donor care and communication will continue throughout the year.